teckyio/cms-hk-map-31-mar-11-kb-icebreaker/ZinerFung.md

 Had an unusual Job?yes

-Prefer Coffee or Tea?Coffee
+Prefer Coffee or Tea?Coffee.
+Manson

 Went to Working Holiday?No

-Good in Maths?SAME
+Good in Maths?

 Desperately need a Boyfriend / Girlfriend?Girlfiend